 Measure 3 inches from the edge of the orange denim fabric and cut a small slit.
 Holding on each side of the slit, rip the fabric into a strip …just like they do at the fabric store.
 Repeat until you have three strips.
 The raw edges are intentional.

-Take one strip and pin it to the styrofoam.
+Take one strip of orange denim fabric and pin it to the styrofoam wreath.
 Wrap the strips around, overlapping as you go around.
-Secure the ends of the strips with straight pins.
+Secure the ends of the strips with silver straight pins.
 Tie your twine to the top as a hanger.

 Arrange your leaves in layers on the wreath front, alternating colors and shapes.

-Secure leaves with straight pins.
-You actually need to use very few …one pin can secure several leaves at one time.
+You actually need to use very few pins to secure leaves to the styrofoam wreath base …one pin can secure several leaves at one time.